DennisSchenkel/sessionminds-frontend/README.md

 #### Issues During Development

-The following frontend related issues came up during development but where solved.
+The following frontend related issues came up during development but were solved.

 **Localhost as baseURL on Heroku frontend**